oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     * "New Advisory": create a new advisory, request a review, provide review comments or approve it, resolve review comments; if the review approved it (draft->interim), the approval for publication can be requested; if granted (manual or time-based) the advisory is provided for publication (interim -> final)
     * "Update Advisory": open an existing advisory, create new revision & change content (interim), request a review, provide review comments or approve it, resolve review comments; if the review approved it (draft->interim), the approval for publication can be requested; if granted (manual or time-based) the updated advisory is provided for publication (interim -> final)

-* The publication may be immediately or at a given date/time.
+* publication may be immediately or at a given date/time.
-* The handling of date/time and version must be automated.
+* handling of date/time and version is be automated.
-* It must provide an API to retrieve all CSAF documents which are currently in the status published.
+* provide an API to retrieve all CSAF documents which are currently in the status published.
-* It should provide an API to import or create new advisories from outside systems (e.g. bug tracker, CVD platform,...).
+* should provide an API to import or create new advisories from outside systems (e.g. bug tracker, CVD platform,...).
-* It must provide a user management and support at least the following roles:
+* provide a user management and support at least the following roles:

   * _Registered_: Able to see all published CSAF documents (but only in the published version).
   * _Author_: inherits _Registered_ permissions and also can Create and Edit Own (mostly used for automated creation, see above)